An Experiment in Criticism: Outline

 In the book, Lewis outlines some of the differences between his two types of readers.
 For example, one characteristic of a unliterary reader is the argument "I've read it before", which is a conclusive reason not to read a book.
 In contrast, literary readers reread books many times, savouring certain passages, and attempting to glean more from subsequent readings.

 Lewis also argues that judging books by whether they are "lowbrow" or "highbrow" is not necessarily fruitful; many "lowbrow" books prove to be valuable to a literary reader willing to approach without prejudgment.
-He noted that books classified as "lowbrow", such as science fiction, are also capable of inducing a passion to re-read and imparting experience which changes a reader's worldview.
+He posits that books classified as "lowbrow", such as science fiction, are also capable of inducing a passion to re-read and imparting experience which changes a reader's worldview.
 Lewis suggests that books which are capable of doing this may prove to have enduring merit regardless of their genre.
-He encourages us to avoid judging the literary merit of books based on traditional criteria.
+He encourages readers to avoid judging the literary merit of books based on traditional criteria.